DeepakSharma78400/read-text-from-pdf/README.md

 Put a pdf file in the same folder and change the file in index.php file

 # Step5:
-Now hit the index file on browser you will get the pdf text.
+Now hit the index file on browser you will get the pdf text, read text from the pdf, convert pdf to text in php

 ### Contribution guidelines ###